2023 Best Managerial Economics Schools in Georgia

 On average, managerial economics graduates from UGA take out $22,099 in student loans while working on their degree.
 This translates to an average monthly loan payment of $280, based on a 10-year repayment plan.

-Out of the 9 schools in Georgia that were part of this year’s ranking, Georgia College & State University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Georgia College & State University is a great place for business/managerial economics students.
 Georgia College is a medium-sized public school located in the town of Milledgeville.

-Out of the 9 schools in Georgia that were part of this year’s ranking, Georgia State University landed the # 3 spot on the list.
-Located in the large city of Atlanta, Georgia State is a public school with a very large student population.
+A rank of #3 on this year’s list means Georgia State University is a great place for business/managerial economics students.
+Located in the city of Atlanta, Georgia State is a public school with a fairly large student population.

 While working on their degree, managerial economics majors at Georgia State accumulate an average of around $21,000 in student debt.